- Medicaid fee-for-service reimbursement for dental care services (XLSX) Data report, key messages presentation (PDF) and recording on-demand

 Dentist participation in Medicaid varies by state.
 There are many ways to measure dentist participation in Medicaid, such as by enrollment in the program or by volume of patients.Source: Dentist Participation in Medicaid: How Should It Be Measured?
 Does It Matter?
 (PDF) (HPI Research Brief).

-Children generally have higher dental utilization than adults.
-Individuals who have dental coverage, whether public of private, are more likely to visit the dentist than those who do not have coverage.
+Individuals who have dental coverage, whether public or private, are more likely to visit the dentist than those who do not have coverage.
 However, the types of dental procedures obtained vary by patient benefit type and age group.

 The types of services that children covered by Medicaid received are comparable to the services received by privately insured children.
 Among adults, those with Medicaid benefits had higher shares of more invasive services, such as oral surgery procedures, while privately insured adults had higher shares of preventive services.